Big1533/sdl_android_guides/docs/Getting Started With JavaSE/Installation/index.md

 ### Introduction

-Each [SDL Android](https://github.com/smartdevicelink/sdl_android) library release is published to JCenter.
-By adding a few lines in their app's gradle script, developers can compile with the latest SDL Android release.
+Each [SDL JavaSE](https://github.com/smartdevicelink/sdl_java_suite) library release is published to JCenter.
+By adding a few lines in their app's gradle script, developers can compile with the latest SDL JavaSE release.

 To gain access to the JCenter repository, make sure your app's `build.gradle` file includes the following: